-Here are my best budget travel tips for Russia travelers:
+Here are our best budget travel tips for Russia travelers:

 For most people, there is, unfortunately, no way to get out of the expense of getting a Russian visa; luckily, the cost is not prohibitive.
 Once that cost is out of the way, however, getting your ticket to Russia is a new problem.
 Many commercial airlines fly to Russia, but the cost can be outrageous.